blockchainblr/notes/hawq-overview.md

 - `global system catalog` resides in the master where the set of system tables that contain metadata about HAWQ system itself resides.
 - Responsible for authenticating client connections, processing incoming SQL commands, distributes workload among segments, corordinates the results returned by each segment and presents the final results to the client program.

+    ### Master Mirroring (redundancy and failover)
+    - Backup or mirror of the master instance on a seperate host from the master node can be deployed.
+    - This host serves as a *warm standby*
+    - standby master is kept up to date by a *transaction log replication process*

 ### HAWQ Segment
 - `segments` are units which process the individual data modules simultaneously.
 - These are stateless.